Nenkai/ffxvi-modding/docs/tutorials/nex/tables.md

     This is far from complete considering there are over 800 tables.

+??? tip "About `DLCFlags` column"

+    This is used to 'hide' or 'show' columns depending on dlc entitlement. **TLDR: `10020` = Echoes of the Fallen, `10030` = The Rising Tide.**

+    When the nex database is loaded, `dlcentitlement` is fetched & entitlement verified to check for listed dlcs and sets global's bit flags.
+Unlock bit 2 = `dlcentitlement`   id 2, Unlock bit 4 = `dlcentitlement` id 3

+    Then, `dlcentitlement` (1019), `dlcitem` (1009) and `dlcpathlist` (1021) are marked as whitelisted rows, where all rows are available regardless of `DLCFlags`.

+    Finally the game goes a specific set of `DLCFlags`.
+For each `DLCFlags`, the game goes through all tables and each row.
+In order:

+    * `10080` - Unknown, included by default
+    * `10040` - Unknown, included by default
+    * `10092` - Unknown, included by default
+    * `10010` - If dlc unlock bits is 1 (always 1 by default).
+    * `10060` - Unknown, included by default
+    * `10020` - If dlc unlock bits has 2 (Echoes of the Fallen)
+    * `10070` - Unknown, included by default
+    * `10030` - If dlc unlock bits has 4 (The Rising Tide)
+    * `10050` - Unknown, included by default

+    Handling happens at `sub_140805C00` (ffxvi.exe 1.0.1 steam).
+Signature: `48 89 5C 24 ?
+48 89 6C 24 ?
+48 89 74 24 ?
+57 48 83 EC ?
+44 0F B6 81`

+??? tip "About `Comment` column"

+    This would normally contain row 'names' or columns which was stripped by SQEX for release.
+More importantly it may have been used by them to better display row links in excel by using this column as a name.

+    `FF16Tools` may automatically include comments which may be defined in `.layout` files. **Please contribute!**

 ### Ability/Movement Tables

 * `attackparam` - Defines values & parameters for attacks
+* `charatimeline` - Defines chara timeline files (*.tlb), which defines the timelines for each move.
 * `charatimelinevariation`
 * `combo`
 * `command`